Executive Director

 Lois Orr, 34th Street (second term exp.
 2025)

-Kak Slick, Sedgwick Street (first term exp.
-2026)
+Anne Smith, Ordway Street (first term exp.
+2027)

-Barbara Zadina, Norton Place (first term exp.
-2024)
+Barbara Zadina, Norton Place (second term exp.
+2027)

 Committees of the Board

-Architectural Review Committee 2022-2023
+Architectural Review Committee (ARC) 2024

 ARC members include current and former CPHS board members and other CPHS members with relevant professional expertise.
 The ARC conducts project review for alterations to properties in the Cleveland Park Historic District when they are referred by the DC Historic Preservation Office.
+ARC member are appointed by the board for a three-year term, which is renewable for a second term.

 ARC Members: